cmptrnb/Xray-examples/VLESS-XHTTP-Nginx/README.md

 certbot --nginx
 ```

+You will be prompted to:

+* Enter your email address, or leave it blank
+* Agree to the terms of service
+* Select your hostname by number, or press Enter to select all

-Set everything up for periodic renewal of your SSL certificate and key:
+Once the SSL certificate is issued and installed, set everything up for periodic renewal of your SSL certificate and key:

 ```
 certbot renew --dry-run